Katherine Duncan-Jones

-Katherine Dorothea Duncan-Jones (13 May 1941 – 16 October 2022) was an English literature and Shakespeare scholar and was also a Fellow of New Hall, Cambridge (1965–1966), and then Somerville College, Oxford (1966–2001).
-She was also Professor of English Literature at the University of Oxford from 1998 to 2001.
-She was a scholar of Shakespeare and his contemporaries.
+Katherine Dorothea Duncan-Jones (13 May 1941 – 16 October 2022) was an English literature and Shakespeare scholar, Fellow of New Hall, Cambridge (1965–1966), and of Somerville College, Oxford (1966–2001).
+From 1998 to 2001, she was Professor of English Literature at the University of Oxford.

-Personal life
+Background

-Duncan-Jones was born on 13 May 1941 to the philosopher Austin Duncan-Jones and the literary scholar Elsie Duncan-Jones (née Phare).
+Katherine Dorothea Duncan-Jones was born in Chichester, Sussex on 13 May 1941, to the philosopher Austin Duncan-Jones and the literary scholar Elsie Duncan-Jones (née Phare).
 Her brother is the historian Richard Duncan-Jones.
-She was educated at King Edward VI High School for Girls, Birmingham, an all-girls private school.
-She studied at St Hilda's College, Oxford, graduating with a Bachelor of Arts (BA) degree and a Bachelor of Letters (BLitt) degree: as per tradition, her BA was later promoted to a Master of Arts (MA Oxon) degree.
+She attended King Edward VI High School for Girls, Birmingham, an all-girls private school.
+She took a BA (later MA Oxon) and BLitt from St Hilda's College, Oxford.

-Duncan-Jones married the writer A. N. Wilson in 1971.
+She married the writer A. N. Wilson in 1971.
 Together they had two daughters: Emily, a classicist, and Bee Wilson, a food writer.
 They divorced in 1990.

-Duncan-Jones died from complications of dementia on 16 October 2022, at the age of 81.
+Duncan-Jones died from complications of dementia at a care home in Girton, Cambridgeshire, on 16 October 2022, aged 81.